I haven’t always been a runner. In fact until 2011 I hated running. The only running I did in middle and high school was to pass the mile.

 Let’s begin a journey shall we?

-I failed the mile test multiple times in both middle and high school.
-Not because I didn’t want to pass but because I couldn’t physically pass.
-I did not have the cardio endurance to physically pass.
-I’ll never forget the day I ran 3 laps around the track in 8:45 and tried to convince my gym teacher I had really improved (by not running the extra lap).
+My father ran marathons and both my brothers ran for our school.
+I failed the mile in gym class.
+I didn’t fail because I didn’t try, I failed because I did not have the cardio endurance to physically pass.
+I’ll never forget the day I ran 3 laps around the track in 8:45 and tried to convince my gym teacher I had really improved.

-My mile test would always come down to the last lap around the track.
-I would be somewhere between 9-10 minutes going into lap 4.
-I flailed around the track preying I would pass (breathing like I was going into cardiac arrest).
+The mile test would always come down to the last lap around the track.
+I would be somewhere between 9-10 minutes going into the fourth lap.
+I flailed around the track preying I would pass and breathing like I was going into cardiac arrest.

-So middle and high school running went something like that until 11th grade when we didn’t have to go to gym class anymore.
+So my middle and high school running went like that until 11th grade when we weren’t required to have gym.

-To summarize, my running consisted of preying to the high heavens that I would pass gym class and not retaking the mile test.
-Then I graduated high school in 2008 and that was that.
+To summarize in middle and high school, my running consisted of preying I would pass gym and not have to retake the mile test.

-Then the summer between freshman and sophomore year dad asked if I wanted to do the Allen Stone Run Swim Run race.
+The summer between freshman and sophomore year, dad asked if I wanted to do the Allen Stone Run Swim Run race.
 It was a 1k run on the beach followed by a 1k swim in the ocean then 5k on the boardwalk.

-I did a few 5k training runs solely on the treadmill.
-I was too embarrassed to run outdoors but also questioned what would happen if I passed out running.
-In 2009 I surprised myself and got second in my age group!
+My training consisted of a few treadmill runs.
+I was too embarrassed to run outdoors.
+I surprised myself and got second in my age group!

-July 4, 2010 at the Independence day 5k at Mount Trashmore was when the stars aligned for me with running.
-I ended up running a 22 minute 5k.
+On July 4, 2010 I ran a local 5 in 22 minutes.
 I don’t know where it came from but I was on cloud 9.